 The ZFS file system is known to use nearly all available RAM as cache if the default system settings are not changed.
 This may lead to a heavy fragmentation of the host memory preventing VirtualBox VMs from being started.
-We recommend to limit the ZFS cache by adding a line to /etc/system where xxxx bytes is the amount of memory usable for the ZFS cache.
+We recommend to limit the ZFS cache by adding a line set zfs:zfs_arc_max = xxxx to /etc/system where xxxx bytes is the amount of memory usable for the ZFS cache.